muasiq/grit/exampleSite/content/english/contact/_index.md

 ---
 ### Reach us any time!

-If you need any type of Energy solution,  Write away!
+If you want to improve your system,  Write away!

-We are eager to give you the best solution.

 * **Phone: +880-1881997646 , +880-1881842770**
 * **Mail: contact@grit0.com**